Robert Maury: Trial and later life

 The defense argued during the trial that Maury accidentally discovered the bodies and reported them as a good Samaritan.
 A jury found him guilty of all three murders, and Maury told them to sentence him to death if they truly thought he was guilty, to which they did.

 In 2003, Maury attempted to appeal his sentence because multiple errors occurred during the trial, including the fact the jury had been told about his calls to the hotline, something that the Secret Witness Program, which had promised to keep his identity private, violated his 4th amendment rights.
 The court stated however that the program is allowed to pass on the information to law enforcement who are involved in an investigation, and so, the appeal was rejected, and he remained on death row.

-Capital punishment in California remains in a state of limbo following multiple ballot initiatives and a moratorium imposed by Governor Gavin Newsom, and executions have not been fulfilled in California since 2006, so, as of 2023, Maury is still awaiting execution at San Quentin State Prison is San Quentin, California.
+Capital punishment in California remains in a state of limbo following multiple ballot initiatives and a moratorium imposed by Governor Gavin Newsom, and executions have not been fulfilled in California since 2006.
+As of 2023, Maury was still awaiting execution at San Quentin State Prison in San Quentin, California.